Ashot Voskanyan (hy|Աշոտ Ոսկանյան; born April 24, 1949) is an Armenian philosopher, former diplomat and member of parliament.

 He is the founder and president of the Armenian Research Center in Humanities (ARCH) since 1993.
 As a scholar, he is particularly interested in methodology of social sciences, hermeneutics, theories of rationality and social modernization, and national identity.
 He currently teaches at the American University of Armenia and Russian-Armenian University.[8]
 He formerly lectured at the Yerevan State University as well.[9]

 Voskanyan, himself an active participant of the Karabakh movement, argues that it was the end of something, while the 2018 Armenian revolution was the beginning of something.[10]
-On May 2, 2018 he was among the faculty of the American University of Armenia that signed an public statement supporting "the Armenian people’s peaceful movement to restore social democratic values and fair, transparent elections."[11]
+On May 2, 2018 he was among the faculty of the American University of Armenia that signed a public statement supporting "the Armenian people's peaceful movement to restore social democratic values and fair, transparent elections."[11]

 Voskanyan has authored more than 50 publications, in Armenian, Russian, German, English and French.
 His monograph The Inevitability of Understanding: Essays on the history of philosophical hermeneutics and deconstruction (Հասկացման անխուսափելիությունը. Դրվագներ փիլիսոփայական հերմենևտիկայի և կազմաքանդման պատմությունից) was published by the Yerevan State University Press in 2015 .[12]
 [13]